xieyuheng/inner/source/_posts/note/type-theory/language-implementation-tricks.md

 > Closure = Lambda expression + Environment

-this is the most basic trick for writing simple call-by-value eval function.
+this is the most basic trick for writing simple call-by-value interpreter.

 Whenever lexical scope is need, the trick of closure must be used.